Project-HALYCON/folder-map/README.md

 # @project-halycon/folder-map

-A CLI tool by HALYCON that generates markdown documentation of your project's folder structure.
+A powerful command-line tool by HALYCON that generates markdown documentation of your project's folder structure.
 Perfect for documenting project architecture or creating README files, especially useful for sharing with AI tools like ChatGPT.

 ## Features